Jadovenn/Netero/README.md

 Netero's libs help you create applications with real-time problems, events management, and deal with shared resources.

-Netero aims to expose monolithic containers and patterns working beside the STL in the most generic way.
-I tried to make as much as possible Netero features supported under Windows, linux based OS and macOs.
+It aims to expose monolithic containers and patterns working beside the STL.
+I tried to make as much as possible features supported under Windows, linux based OS and macOs.

+You'll find very basic algorithm container, patterns (like ecs, observer, ... ), math easing/function/primitive under steroids, an audio api and a very basic renderer.

 You can access to the documentation by clicking on the "documented" badge.
-Feel free to join the dedicated discord server to chat with me.
+Feel free to join the dedicated discord server to chat.

-You'll find very basic algorithm container, patterns (like ecs, observer, ... ), math primitive boosted with SIMD, an audio api and a graphics renderer.

 The library is in its very early stage.